by Catherine Pratt

 To start with, you'll need to have a list.
 So, if you're someone who likes to just keep everything stored in your head, make an exception and write everything down.
 Or if you already have a list, make sure it's complete with everything you know you have to do but haven’t yet.
-Include the little things as well as the big things like finishing that screenplay which is going to make you a million bucks.
+Include the little things as well as the big things like finishing that novel which you know would be a bestseller if you just had the time to sit down and write it.
 Also, make sure you include the short term and the long term projects you have in your mind even if it's a "Someday I'll..." thought.

-Now, that you have your list of items, make a separate column, go through the list and write down why you feel you haven’t done the task.
-Usually, this will fall into one of the following 5 categories:
+Now, that you have your list of items, make a separate column, then go through the list and write down why you feel you haven’t done the task.
+Usually it will fall into one of the following 5 categories:

 1. Time – you need to make some time to do this project